 Wild Water Kayak Club is a voluntary organisation and the members are proud to be part of the biggest network of paddlers in Ireland.
 With a reputation for fun, safety and learning, our club continues to grow and improve.

-The Wild Water clubhouse is at Strawberry Beds, Dublin, on the banks of the Liffey, just above Palmerstown Weir and it runs successful introductory courses every year to introduce people to kayaking.
-We have a significant number of qualified and trainee instructors and if you would like to learn to canoe or kayak we encourage you to get in touch at email@example.com.
+The Wild Water clubhouse is located at the Strawberry Beds, Dublin, on the banks of the River Liffey, just above Palmerstown Weir.
+The club facilitates successful introductory courses every year to introduce people to sport of kayaking and canoeing.
+We have a significant number of qualified and trainee instructors and if you would like to learn to canoe or kayak we encourage you to get in touch at firstname.lastname@example.org.

-Wild Water Kayak Club has active participants in each of the disciplines the club is involved in – river running, freestyle, polo, slalom, open canoeing, wild water racing and marathon.
+Wild Water Kayak Club has active participants in each of the six disciplines the club is involved in – Adventure Kayaking, Open Canoeing, Marathon, Polo Slalom, and Wild Water Racing.

 There is a range of ability in each discipline from novice to expert, and paddlers are encouraged whether they prefer to specialise in one discipline or partake in them all, and whether they want to participate in a competitive or recreational manner.
 The club also has a flourishing junior section which caters for all levels from beginners courses through to instructor level training.